This tutorial shows how to import QFX (Web Connect files) into Quicken, which is already three years old. We will use QFX2QIF utility.

 It's important when we copy the Account Name to the clipboard and once you load the QFX file - click to 'Account Mapping' Tab, you'll see that Source Account is 'CHECKING: Bank'.
 Paste that Name, in this example, 'Royal Bank Checking'.
 So the utility will use this name for the QIF file.

 Another important moment is to select the QIF Target, as Quicken 2014 or earlier.
 There are different options, that create quite importantly different QIF files.
 There are options, such as Quicken 2015-16 for PC (there are different tutorials for Quicken versions at ProperSoft channel), we will use Quicken 2014 or earlier.
 Unless what you need is to uncheck some transactions or do other things.
 Usually, you just have to enter the Account Name and click the 'Convert' button.

-Click the 'Convert' and save a QIF file (the file name is offering the same as a name of QFX Web Connect file).
+Click the 'Convert' and save a QIF file (the file name is offering the same as the name of the QFX Web Connect file).

 Then click 'Save' and 'Yes'.